 You can expect to be paid around $20 per hour.
 It can be higher depending on your experience and qualifications.

-You can expect a salary of $1500-$2000 per month for a steady full-time job with set hours, health insurance, assistance with work permit, holiday pay and bonuses.
+You can expect a salary of $1500-$2000 per month for a steady full-time job with set hours, health insurance, assistance with the work permit, holiday pay and bonuses.
 However, it has strings attached.
 You’ll have to sign a minimum one-year contract with the institute.
 While with part-time teaching jobs are often more suitable for those who want to spend time travelling.
-The 3-month business visa offers great opportunities to have a cash-in-hand job which is available at many language centers.
+The 3-month business visa offers great opportunities to have a cash-in-hand job which is available at many language centres.
 Yet this option doesn’t have the benefits of signing for a full-time job at a bigger school and at the end of every 3 months, you have to renew your visa.
 But the beauty is that you can create your own timetable, have a lot of time more to travel or work for other jobs.
 Courses from 3 hours to 10 hours of teaching are offered, but usually in evenings or weekends.

 Average Monthly Pay (for full-timers): $1,100 – $1,700 (25,500,000 – 38,600,000 VND)